Long-term effects of cannabis: Gateway drug hypothesis

 The gateway drug hypothesis asserts that the use of soft drugs such as cannabis, tobacco or alcohol may ultimately lead to the use of harder drugs.
 The release of dopamine at CB1 receptors when cannabinoids enter the body can enforce drug seeking behavior.
-In addition to the gateway framework, there is also the peer clustering theory which says that friendship associations influence drug seeking behaviors.
+In addition to the gateway framework, there is also the peer clustering theory which says that friendships influence drug seeking behaviors.
 Friends who use can influence one another to take drugs that are more rewarding and have a higher potential for abuse.

 Large-scale longitudinal studies in the UK and New Zealand from 2015 and 2017 showed an association between cannabis use and an increased probability of later disorders in the use of other drugs.

 Over time, the marijuana gateway hypothesis has been studied more and more.
 In one published study, the use of marijuana was shown not a reliable gateway cause of illicit drug use.

 However, social factors and environment influence drug use and abuse, making the gateway effects of cannabis different for those in differing social circumstances.
-A study looking at associations between drug injection and cannabis use in street-involved youth found that cannabis use was associated with slower time to injection initiation.
-Injection initiation leads to further patterns of injection initiation which will eventually lead to addiction.
+A study looking at associations between drug injection and cannabis use in street-involved youth found that youth who used cannabis were less likely to initiate injection drug use.